zkorum/legal/README.md

 - authentication data:
     - bi-directional proofs with ZKP from RariMe
     - UCAN proving account creation / adding new device to a specific user.
 Require trusting Agora.
 In this specific case, no body hash will be involved in the proof, to protect user's phone number.
-- create/edit/delete a conversation/opinion/reply EXCEPT for those posted as "anonymous"
+- create/edit/delete a conversation/opinion/reply including the one posted as "anonymous"
 - react to an opinion/reply (emojis)
 - cancel reaction to an opinion/reply
 - flag an opinion/reply (including reply "this is misleading / this is antisocial")